 I am an Assistant Professor of English at Yale University.
-My work appears or is forthcoming in various scholarly journals.
 My first book project is called The Shape of Forest to Come: The Sylvan Grammars of Native US Literature.
-It is about how Native writers from Apess to Zitkála-Šá responded to the broad-scale sylvan destruction of American environment by generating new ways of being with the self and with others.
+It is about how Native writers from Apess to Zitkála-Šá responded to the broad-scale sylvan destruction of American environment by generating ways of being.
 My second book project will be about Native literary regionalism.

 I got my PhD at the University of Virginia, found in America's second-most beautiful city.
 I grew up in America's most beautiful city (Rockford, IL), where I attended its top high school (Auburn).
 My family is from the Philippines.
 My principal affective attachment is to a stuffed cat.